The Easiest, Most Certain Way To Bridge Your Retirement Savings Gap

-If your retirement looms large but your nest egg doesn’t then don’t despair.
-There are solutions.
+If your retirement looms large, but your nest egg doesn’t, then don’t despair.

-Consider this: for every $1,000 reduction in monthly retirement spending you will similarly reduce how much money you need for retirement by roughly $300,000.
+Consider this: for every $1,000 reduction in monthly retirement spending, you’ll similarly reduce how much money you need for retirement by roughly $300,000.

 The truth is most people find it far easier to live a fulfilling retirement on $1,000 per month less than to figure out how to sock away an additional $300,000 in retirement savings.

-Rather than delay your retirement until you reach your savings goals consider a more creative and efficient solution.
-Below are 5 simple strategies to help you find the quickest and easiest path to a financially secure retirement…
+Rather than delay your retirement until you reach your savings goals, consider a more creative and efficient solution.

 The “4% Rule” And The “Rule of 25”

-Visit any financial planner and you will likely learn about the 4% rule.
+Visit any financial planner and you’ll likely learn about the 4% rule.

-According to extensive research most experts agree you can spend somewhere between 3% and 5% (depending on assumptions) of your savings each year during retirement and remain financially secure.
-We will assume a very middle-of-the-road 4% for this example to keep things simple.
-(For a thorough analysis of safe withdrawal rates click here.)
+According to extensive research, most experts agree you can spend somewhere between 3% and 5% (depending on assumptions) of your savings each year during retirement and remain financially secure.

 The only limit here is your own creativity.
-To help get you started I’ve provided five simple ways to save $1,000 a month during retirement without sacrificing happiness…
+To help get you started, I’ve provided 5 simple strategies to help you find the quickest and easiest path to a financially secure retirement, without sacrificing happiness.

 It’s easy to save $1,000 per month when you tackle the biggest expense items first.